-NC Medicaid utilizes the services of local agencies, specifically case management entities (CME), to perform administrative responsibilities of the waiver that complies with freedom of choice.
-During the service plan development phase, the waiver participant is provided a list of Medicaid-approved agencies in their catchment area to select and exercise freedom of choice.
+NC Medicaid utilizes the services of local agencies, specifically to as case management entities (CME), to perform administrative responsibilities of the waiver that complies with freedom of choice.
+During the service plan development phase, the waiver participant is provided a list of Medicaid-approved agencies in his or her catchment area to select and exercise freedom of choice.
 This list of agencies is referred to as Freedom of Choice of providers.
-The waiver participant selects a provider independent of the case management entity to be approved to render HCBS.
-A referral is forwarded to the Medicaid provider to initiate services upon selection.
-Upon completing the service plan, a service authorization is sent to the provider, selected by the waiver participant to render the waiver or non-waiver service(s).
+The waiver participant selects a provider independent of the case management entity agency.
+Upon selection, a referral is forwarded to the Medicaid provider for initiation of services.
+Upon the completion of the service plan, a service authorization is forwarded to the provider, selected by the waiver participant to render the waiver or non-waiver service(s).
 The waiver participant can choose any provider at any time without forfeiting or experiencing a gap in service provision.

 The CAP Disclosure Notice informs of what Freedom of Choice is and how to select an agency of their choice at any given time.
 Once a selection is made, a referral by NC Medicaid is made to the chosen CME to initiate case management activities.
 Even though the referral for waiver participation can be initiated from the local entry point in the participant's catchment area, each approved individual who meets the eligibility requirements to participate in the waiver is required to verify the CME of their choice by selecting an entity approved in their catchment area.
-This process of selection is crucial, as it ensures that the waiver participant is fully aware of and comfortable with their chosen case management entity.
-The referring CME pauses services until NC Medicaid receives the signed Freedom of Choice document from the waiver participant that clearly identifies the chosen CME.
-This requirement is in place to ensure interest-free case management is being exercised.
+Services are paused by the referring CME until NC Medicaid receives the signed Freedom of Choice document from the waiver participant that clearly identities the chosen CME.
+This requirement is in place to ensure interest free case management is being exercised.